cokelaer/damona/doc/dev.rst

      NAME_SUFFIX:x.y.z

-Note that PKGNAME could be in small or big caps but the final image with be all lower caps (singularity-hub feature).
+Note that NAME could be in small or big caps but the final image with be all lower caps (singularity-hub feature).
 Consequently, when downloading an image, it should be named as pkgname:x.y.z